Res Hall Living: 1 POV

 The easiest new things to try for me were new foods and restaurants, which Berkeley has all over.
 Telegraph and Durant Avenue are a short walk away, which is convenient and makes trying new restaurants much easier.
 And, for our busy schedules, a lot of restaurants have to-go options.

 Before I got to campus, students already attending Berkeley were always recommending different restaurants and shops—most notably Gypsy’s and Kingpin Donuts.
 Now that I’ve tried both I can definitely understand why they are always mentioned.
-Boba is also popular, and although I am personally not a huge fan, I asked my roommate for her recommendation, and she picked out Sharetea.
+Boba is also popular, and although I am personally not a huge fan, I asked my roommate for her recommendation, and she picked out Sharetea and TP Tea.
 And for those living near the north side of campus: I’ve recently tried and loved Seoul Hot Dog!

 Picture from my trip to The Painted Ladies in San Francisco